 These condensed financial statements have been prepared on the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-This assumption is presently uncertain and contingent upon the Company's ability to raise additional working capital.
 The financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

-The condensed financial statements have been prepared in conformity with GAAP.
+The condensed financial statements have been prepared in conformity with U.S. GAAP.
 Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") of the Financial Accounting Standards Board ("FASB").